Andlpde150032/PythonMediaDownloader/README.md

 ### How to Use

-1. **Enter Media URL**: Paste the URL of the video/audio you want to download
+1. **Add Links to Queue**: Paste one or more URLs (one per line) in the "Add Links to Queue" box.
+2. **Set Download Options** (applies to all links being added):
+   - **Format & Type**: Choose Audio (MP3, WAV, M4A) or Video (MP4, MKV, WEBM)
+   - **Trimming (Optional)**: Enter start and/or end time (HH:MM:SS) to download only a segment
+3. **Add to Queue**: Click "Add to Queue" to add all links with the selected options.
+4. **Edit Queue Items**: Click on any cell in the queue to change type, format, or trim times for that job—even after adding it.
+A dialog or dropdown will appear for editing.
+5. **Queue Management**:
+   - Remove selected items, clear the queue, or review status for each item
+   - You can add more links with different options at any time
-2. **Choose Save Location**: Click "Browse..." to select where to save files (remembers your last used folder)
+6. **Choose Save Location**: Click "Browse..." to select where to save files (remembers your last used folder)
-3. **Select Format**:
-   - Choose between "Audio" or "Video"
-   - For audio: select MP3, WAV, or M4A
-   - For video: select MP4, MKV, or WEBM
-4. **(Optional) Trimming**: Enter start and/or end time (HH:MM:SS) to download only a segment
-5. **Start Download**: Click the "Download" button
+7. **Start Download**: Click "Start Queue" to begin downloading all items in the queue
-6. **Monitor Progress**: Watch the progress bar and status console for updates
+8. **Monitor Progress**: Each item shows its own status (Pending, Downloading %, Processing, Complete, Error) and the progress bar shows current download progress

 ### Supported Sources